danielnjama/danielnjama/README.md

 Here are some of the projects I've been working on:

 ### 1. **Dynamic Technologies Project**
-- This is a portfolio I use to show case the services I offer.
+- This is a portfolio I use to showcase the services I offer.
 - [Website](https://dtechnologys.com/)

 ### 2. **Blog Website**